ccao-data/data-architecture/.github/ISSUE_TEMPLATE/new-dbt-test.md

 2. **Create Test Template:**
    - [ ] Add a new test template in the `dbt/tests/generic/` directory.
    - Example: View an existing DBT test template [here](https://github.com/ccao-data/data-architecture/blob/master/dbt/tests/generic/test_unique_combination_of_columns.sql).
-   - Use [Jinja](https://jinja.palletsprojects.com/en/3.1.x/templates/) to parameterize the generic test templates.
+   - _We use [Jinja](https://jinja.palletsprojects.com/en/3.1.x/templates/) to parameterize the generic test templates._

 3. **Integrate Test with Data Model:**
    - [ ] Include the new test in the `schema.yaml` file under the `dbt/models/` directory for the specific data model.